 About the picture

-This is the old door of a church in Chesterfield, Derbyshire, I think.
+This is the door of an old church in Chesterfield, Derbyshire, if I remember rightly.

-I like the character of England’s histopric buildings and they have considerable charm and beauty often found in the smaller details.
-This door was made of wonderfully seaasoned wood which had taken on an attractive reddish colour ofver the years.
+I like the character of England’s historic buildings and they have considerable charm and beauty often found in the smaller details.
+This door was made of wonderfully seasoned wood which had taken on an attractive reddish colour over the years.

 I am not sure, but this might be a door from the Church of St Mary and All Saints, Chesterfield.
 This church has long been famous in Britain for its twisted spire, but it is also a functioning church with a thriving congregation.